chinamike65/hugo-tuolesi/content/book3/book3en.md

 After understanding this, we should be able to realize that relying on the human body to practice liberation will be faster.

 Therefore, after you have obtained a precious human body full of leisure and time, you cannot waste it.
-Ma Ming Bodhisattva said in the Treatise on the Treasure Box of Good Talk:
+Ashvaghosha Bodhisattva (Ma Ming) said in the Treatise on the Treasure Box of Good Talk:

-Going on business to Baozhou, empty-handed to return home.

-He deceived no more than this, no more than this great folly.
+Those who have obtained a human life rich in virtues

+Through a collection of merit over innumerable eons,

+And who then, due to confusion in this life,

+Fail to accumulate even the slightest treasury of merit

+Will in future lifetimes

+Enter the house of unbearable sorrow.

+Like the traders who go to a land of

+jewels And return home empty-handed,

 It means that there is nothing more stupid in the world than a businessman who, without regard for his life or death, goes to a treasure land full of treasures in the sea, and then comes home empty-handed without finding anything.